scenery/my-scripts/README.md

 ### install-nginx

 Auto compiling and installing the latest [Nginx](https://nginx.org).
-You can choose to install the stable version with [OpenSSL](https://www.openssl.org/source/) or the mainline version with [BoringSSL](https://boringssl.googlesource.com/boringssl) / [LibreSSL](https://www.libressl.org/).
+You can choose to install the stable version with the latest [OpenSSL](https://www.openssl.org/source/) or the mainline version with the latest [BoringSSL](https://boringssl.googlesource.com/boringssl) / [LibreSSL](https://www.libressl.org/).

 ```
 bash <(curl -Ls git.io/nginx.sh)